The Best Workout Routine for Skinny Beginners

 These variations are simple, but that’s good.
 The better your coordination is while you lift, the easier it will be to stimulate muscle growth.
 The challenge will come from the weight you’re lifting.

 As you get stronger, you’ll need to find ways to load your lifts heavier.
 That’s when 100-pound goblet squats turn into 150-pound barbell front squats.
+That’s the approach we take in our program.
+Every few weeks, we progress some of the lifts.
+By the end, you’ll be proficient at all the big exercises.

 The Power of Isolation Exercises